 • Wassu Stone Circles

 UNESCO World Heritage-listed site is

 Stone Circles, dated between 927 and 1305 AD., are comprised

 • Lamin Koto Stone Circles

 at Wassu, but is closer to the island and easier to reach at only

 • Janjanbureh Cultural Festival

 1983, elders and the educated elite decided to revitalise the

 of educating youth.
 The ideas came together in the form of an

-annual festival, first held in that same year
+annual festival, first held in that same year and organised by

-festival is comprised of various cultural activities, and gives a chance for visitors
+of various cultural activities, and gives a chance for visitors

 to meet and talk to elders about various traditions and practices.

 The opening of the ceremony is marked by a musical performance

 with drums and dance, with a show of various types of Kankurang

 • Colonial Architecture